Defeatomizer/MCreator/plugins/mcreator-localization/help/default/entity/dynamic_texture.md

 If a procedure is specified, entity texture parameter will be overridden with the return value of this procedure.

-Texture path must start with "[modid]:textures/".
+If returned texture path doesn't start with "[modid]:textures/", static texture is returned instead.